qemus/qemu-docker/readme.md

     To create an empty disk with a maximum capacity of 8 terabyte you would use a value of `"8T"` for example.

-  * ### How do I change the location of the data disk? ###
+  * ### How do I change the location of the disks? ###

-    By default it resides inside a docker volume, but you can add these lines to your compose file:
+    By default they reside inside a docker volume, but you can add these lines to your compose file:

     ```
     volumes: